opengeospatial/ogcapi-sosa/README.md

 - `schema.yaml`: JSON schema using YAML syntax for this building block, if any.
 See [JSON schema](#json-schema) below.
 - `schema.json`: equivalent JSON schema using JSON syntax.

+Note: some these files may not be present in the **source* - for example a description could be extracted from the model referenced in the schema or bblock.json metadata.

 Note: the top level building block schemas may be generated from the components automatically.

-Note: Building Block identifiers are automatically generated in the form:
+## Building Block identifiers

+These are automatically generated in the form:

 ```
 <identifier-prefix><bb-path>